projectacrn/acrn-hypervisor/doc/developer-guides/contribute_guidelines.rst

    assign reviewers as appropriate.

 #.
 Click on the submit button and your pull request is sent and awaits review.
+   For code changes, this review should be cursory since any issues were handled via the mailing list review.
    Email will be sent as review comments are made, or you can check on your pull request at https://github.com/projectacrn/acrn-hypervisor/pulls.